hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/advertisement/facebook/scenarios/post_message.rst

 Description
 -------------------------
-This Python code defines functions for posting messages on Facebook using Selenium.  `post_message` is the main function that orchestrates the process of composing, uploading media, and publishing a post.
+This Python code defines functions for posting messages on Facebook using Selenium.  `post_message` is the main function that orcheStartes the process of composing, uploading media, and publishing a post.
 It handles the interaction with the Facebook webpage, including sending the title and description, uploading images/videos, and finally publishing the post.
 The code is designed to be robust by handling potential errors like failed uploads and pop-up dialogs.

 Execution steps
 -------------------------